robocy-lab/robo_lab/_blog/cpp-reflection.md

 5. `std::meta::type_of` allows to get type reflection of the reflected value

 As you may notice to iterate over the members of the class I used pretty strange functionality:

+**IMPORTANT: IT WILL NOT BE THE PART OF STANDARD, BUT RATHER A TEMPORARY HACK IN THE BLOOMBERG FORK OF CLANG.
+DO NOT USE THIS IN YOUR CODE OR BE PREPARED FOR IT TO BE CHANGED IN THE FUTURE.**
 ```c++
 [:
     std::meta::detail::pretty_printer<char>::expand